 - Easy to find ingredients

-One trip to the Baja Sur and I’d found a new sweet and spicy treat to love as it showed up on my culinary radar!
+I discovered this spicy and savory chocolate cookie after being on One trip to the Baja Sur and this sweet and spicy treat was just destined to show up on my culinary radar!

 Fear not, it’s not HOT but this cookie will let you know it’s in your mouth with only the first bite.

 Equipment Needed To Make Spicy Mexican Chocolate Cookies

 - Baking Trays